thoughtworks-jumpstart/jumpstart/developer-tools/eslint.md

 To configure how ESLint works, you can add a configuration file `.eslintrc.json` in your project root directory.

-You can create a initial copy of the file by running the following command:
+You can create a initial copy of the file by running the following command and answer a few simple questions, but to save you some trouble, we have a sample eslintrc.json file at the end of this document.
+You can use that sample file if you follow the instructions below to configure eslint/jest/prettier integration.

 ```text
 ./node_modules/.bin/eslint --init